 CT scan: Computerized tomography scan.
-This is a specialized procedure that takes multiple X-ray pictures at various angles and then integrates all of them into pictures of high resolution.
+This is a specialized procedure that takes multiple x-rays at various angles and then integrates all of them into pictures of high resolution.

-Electrocardiogram (EKG): non invasive test that records the electrical activity of the heart and can show if there is a condition present.
+Electrocardiogram (EKG): Non-Invasive test that records the electrical activity of the heart and can show if there is a heart condition present.